Habitual Traffic Violators: Defense Lawyer

 - Cancelled insurance policy

-Traffic Violations and Points
+What Are Traffic Violations and Points?

 While it is generally true that points will drop off of your record after a three year period, the Bureau of Motor Vehicles (BMV) keeps a complete summary of all of your violations.
 Even more important than the quantity of points received, are the types of traffic violations that occurred.
 Certain more serious violations over a 10 year period can result in the Bureau of Motor Vehicles determining that a driver has qualified as an Habitual Traffic Violator.
 These offenses include Operating While Intoxicated (OWI/DUI) or under the influence of drugs, reckless driving, driving on a suspended license, driving without ever being issued a license, failing to stop at the scene of an accident, drag racing and felony offenses such as vehicular homicide.